-Pursuant to the Transaction Agreement, at the closing of the Transactions, we placed 3,051,000 shares of MarketWise, Inc. Class A common stock into escrow to be released to the Sponsor if certain conditions are met.
-In addition, certain management members of the Company have been allocated 2,000,000 shares of Class A common stock in aggregate, with shares to be placed in escrow, and released at any time during a 4-year period following closing of the Transaction, if certain conditions are met.
-The sponsor and management earnout shares will be released as follows:
+Pursuant to the Transaction Agreement, at the closing of the Transactions, we placed 3,051,000 shares of MarketWise, Inc. Class A common stock into escrow to be released to the Sponsor if certain conditions are met ("Sponsor Earnout Shares").
+In addition, certain management members of the Company have been allocated 2,000,000 shares of Class A common stock in aggregate, with shares to be placed in escrow, and released at any time during a 4-year period following closing of the Transaction, if certain conditions are met ("Management Member Earnout Shares").
+The Sponsor Earnout Shares and Management Member Earnout Shares (together, the "Earnout Shares") will be released as follows:

-- 1) 50% when the volume weighted average price (the "VWAP) of Class A common stock is greater than or equal to \$12.00 for a period of at least 20 trading days within a consecutive 30-trading-day period, or based on the per share equity value in a transaction in which our shareholders sell their shares; and - 2) 50% when the volume weighted average price (the "VWAP) of Class A common stock is greater than or equal to \$14.00 for a period of at least 20 trading days within a consecutive 30-trading-day period, or based on the per share equity value in a transaction in which our shareholders sell their shares.
+- 1) 50% when the volume weighted average price (the "VWAP) of Class A common stock is greater than or equal to \$12.00 for a period of at least 20 trading days within a consecutive 30-trading-day period, or based on the per share equity value in a transaction in which our stockholders sell their shares; and - 2) 50% when the volume weighted average price (the "VWAP) of Class A common stock is greater than or equal to \$14.00 for a period of at least 20 trading days within a consecutive 30-trading-day period, or based on the per share equity value in a transaction in which our stockholders sell their shares.

-The sponsor and management earnout shares are classified as equity transactions at initial issuance and at settlement when the release conditions are met.
-Until the shares are issued and released, the earnout shares are not included in shares outstanding.
-The earnout shares are not considered stock-based compensation.
-As of the date of the Transactions, the sponsor and management earnout shares had a fair value of \$26.0 million for 5,051,000 shares of Class A common stock.
+The Earnout Shares are classified as equity transactions at initial issuance and at settlement when the release conditions are met.
+Until the shares are issued and released, the Earnout Shares are not included in shares outstanding.
+The Earnout Shares are not considered stock-based compensation.
+As of the date of the Transactions, the Earnout Shares had a fair value of \$26.0 million for 5,051,000 shares of Class A common stock.